dasoto/skincancer/Project_Proposal.md

 The results obtained until now can be shown on the ROC curve presented below:

 ![](ROC%20Curve%20CNN%20from%20scratch.png?raw=true)

-Outline:
-• How you will get the data, what it looks like, and what kind of munging/preprocessing you will need to do
-• High level description of analysis you plan to do
-• Tools you will use
-• How you plan to present results (web app, blog, nice README, presentation, poster)
-• High level timeline for project stages

 ### 7. Next Steps
 TBD